chrhalvo/aws-cloudformation-resource-providers-transitgateway/aws-ec2-transitgatewayconnectpeer/docs/README.md

 ### Ref

-When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the TPSCode.
+When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the TransitGatewayConnectPeerId.

 ### Fn::GetAtt